-2.5.2.1 Protection of public health and safety
+2.6.2.1 Protection of public health and safety

-FSANZ undertook a safety assessment (see Section 2.2 above and the SD) and concluded there were no public health and safety concerns associated with the proposed use of this enzyme.
+FSANZ undertook a safety assessment (see the SD) and concluded there were no public health and safety concerns associated with the proposed use of this enzyme.

-2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices
+2.6.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

-The labelling requirements for this enzyme are discussed in Sections 1.3.3 and 2.3.3 of this report.
+The labelling requirements relevant to this application are discussed in sections 1.3.3 and 2.4.3 of this report.

-2.5.2.3 The prevention of misleading or deceptive conduct
+2.6.2.3 The prevention of misleading or deceptive conduct